fresheneesz/grapetree/README.md

 `grapetree` embraces the [single-responsibility principle ](http://en.wikipedia.org/wiki/Single_responsibility_principle) and is entirely stand-alone, free of dependencies on a framework of any kind.

-For a frontend application using grapetree, routes are the central part of the application - that's are where you create models, views and manage their lifecycle.
+For a frontend application using grapetree, routes are the central part of the application.
+Its where you manage the lifecycle of your views - when to create or destroy your views, and often when to change major parts of their state.

 Features
 =====================